 - Provide illustrations, handouts, and visual aids

-- Team a skilled reader with a less skilled reader
+- Team a skilled reader with a less capable reader

 - Stress organization and ideas rather than mechanics when grading spontaneous writing assignments

-- Make provisions for writing revisions (give feedback so that a student may continue in a better direction)
+- Make provisions for writing revisions and give feedback so that a student may continue in a better direction.